amiriiw/text_emotion_detection/README.md

 ### offer:

-read the md files to know why we use that librarys.
+Read the md files to get good information about the libraries used.